swarupd07/Ledoit-Wolf-Shrinkage-Under-High-Dimensional-Portfolio-Estimation/README.md

 ## 22. Final Conclusion

-> **Across the controlled $N/T$ grid, Ledoit-Wolf's advantage increased strongly as $N/T$ rose.
+> **Across the experimental $N/T$ grid, Ledoit-Wolf's advantage increased strongly as $N/T$ rose.
 Correlations were approximately 0.95–0.98 for portfolio concentration, turnover, realized volatility, and risk-forecast error, 0.92 for covariance-conditioning advantage, and 0.89 for full out-of-sample Sharpe improvement.**

 The results therefore support the hypothesis that shrinkage becomes more valuable as the number of assets grows relative to the amount of available historical data.